hneemann/Digital/README.md

 # Digital #

 Digital is a simulator for digital circuits.
-It is designed for educational purposes, I use it in my lectures.
+It is designed for educational purposes and I use it in my lectures.
 Prior to the development of Digital, I used [Logisim](http://www.cburch.com/logisim/), developed by Carl Burch.
 If you are familiar with Logisim you will recognize the color scheme.

 Logisim is an excellent and proven tool for teaching purposes.
 Unfortunately, Carl Burch discontinued the development of Logisim in 2014.
-There are a number of spin-offs which continue the work of Carl Burch:
+But he has made Logisim open source so there are a number of forks to continue the work of Carl Burch:

 - [Logisim-Evolution](https://github.com/reds-heig/logisim-evolution) by people of a group of swiss institutes (Haute École Spécialisée Bernoise, Haute École du paysage, d'ingénierie et d'architecture de Genève, and Haute École d'Ingénierie et de Gestion du Canton de Vaud)
 - [Logisim](https://github.com/lawrancej/logisim) by Joseph Lawrance